a2edap/WE-Validate/README.md

 ## Contributors

 The [original version](https://github.com/somerandomsequence/nwtc-ivalidate) of the code was first developed by Caleb Phillips in 2016.
-Joseph Lee built onto Phillips's code and [implemented further development](https://github.com/joejoeyjoseph/nwtc-ivalidate) until 2022.
+Joseph Lee built onto Phillips's code and [implemented further development](https://github.com/joejoeyjoseph/nwtc-ivalidate).
 Malcolm Moncheur and Heng Wang built onto Lee's code and developed the GUI.

 # WE-Validate GUI